 MYOFASCIAL RELEASE THERAPY

-Myofascial Release Therapy is a technique focuses on the tough connective tissue that surrounds the muscles, ligaments and joints pain.
+Myofascial Release Therapy is a technique that focuses on the tough connective tissue that surrounds the muscles, ligaments and joints.

 During Myofascial Release Therapy, the therapist locates myofascial areas that feel stiff and fixed instead of elastic and moveable under normal pressure.
 Tight myofascia can be found in many areas of the body, which causes a compression load that affects how you move.
 This altered movement then leads to pain.